shrutimdeka/data_science/READ(tweet_term_analysis).md

-To scrap twitter to find all the recent tweets made by Indian PM MODI.
+To scrap twitter to find all the recent tweets made ABOUT Indian PM MODI.
+Read all tweets that contains 'modi' in it's post.
-Find the words associated with his tweets- in negative & positive sentiments
+Find the words associated with him- in negative & positive sentiments